rekalogika/rekalogika.dev/docs/analytics/99-internals/03-todo.md

 ## Bugs

-* Not all interval objects start and end at the proper time.
 * It is impractical to traverse nodes of `Interval` type (e.g. month).
 Needs string matching method other than using `Stringable`.